Shi-Research-Group/PoroNet/README.md

 # PoroNet
-An interpretable graph neural network (GNN) used to predict gas adsorption capacity of nanoporous materials. mo
+PoroNet is an inherently interpretable pore graph neural network (GNN) used to predict gas adsorption capacity of nanoporous materials. mo